Did You Know?

 Shiitake Mushrooms Have Grown in the Wild Since Prehistoric Times

-If you're interested in eating traditional food, you can't get much more "traditional" than shiitake mushrooms, which have been found in the wild since prehistoric times and have been used therapeutically in Asian countries for thousands of years.
-While Japan was once the largest producer of shiitake mushrooms, China now produces more than 80 percent of commercially sold shiitakes.
+If you're interested in eating traditional food, shiitake mushrooms are a perfect choice; they have been found in the wild since prehistoric times and therapeutically used in Asian countries for millennia.27 While Japan was once the largest producer of shiitake mushrooms, China now produces more than 80 percent of commercially sold shiitakes.28

-The US also has about 200 commercial growers of shiitake mushrooms, about half of which are grown in a natural forest setting using downed hardwood trees as the cultivation medium, according to The George Mateljan Foundation.10 Ideally, you'll want to look for organically grown mushrooms, or those you know were grown in non-polluted forests, because they absorb and concentrate whatever they grow in — good OR bad.
+The U.S. also has about 200 commercial growers of shiitake mushrooms, about half of which are grown in a natural forest setting using downed hardwood trees as the cultivation medium, according to The George Mateljan Foundation.29 Ideally, you'll want to look for organically grown mushrooms, or those you know were grown in non-polluted forests, because they absorb and concentrate whatever they grow in — good or bad.30,31

-This is what gives mushrooms their potency, for better or worse.
-Mushrooms are known to concentrate heavy metals, as well as air and water pollutants.
-One way to know what you're getting is to grow your own.
+This process gives mushrooms their potency, for better or worse.
+Mushrooms are known to concentrate heavy metals,32 as well as air and water pollutants.
+One way to know that you’re getting a quality product is to grow your own.
 You can find a variety of DIY garden kits available online, which will eliminate any questions about what kind of mushroom you're eating.

 How to Store and Prepare Shiitake Mushrooms

-Shiitake mushrooms are widely available at grocery stores, Asian markets, and some farmer's markets.
-Look for mushrooms that are firm, plump, and clean, and avoid those that are wet or slimy.
-Store fresh mushrooms in a paper bag (loosely closed) in your refrigerator, where they will keep for about one week.
-Dried mushrooms can be stored in your refrigerator or freezer (in a tightly sealed container) for about six months to one year.11
+Shiitake mushrooms are widely available at grocery stores, Asian markets and some farmers markets.
+Look for mushrooms that are firm, smooth and tender.
+They should not be slimy, but not too dry either.33 Store fresh mushrooms in a paper bag (loosely closed) in your refrigerator, where they will keep for about one week.
+Dried mushrooms can be stored in your refrigerator or freezer (in a tightly sealed container) for about six months to one year.34

-When you're ready to eat your mushrooms, avoid submersing them in water for cleaning, as they will become soggy.
-Instead, wipe them off with a damp cloth or use a mushroom brush for cleaning.
-In addition to the healthy sauté recipe above, you can add mushrooms to virtually any savory dish you're cooking (and dried shiitakes, in particular, are excellent for adding robust flavor to soup stocks12).
+When you're ready to eat your mushrooms, avoid submerging them in water for cleaning, as they will become soggy.
+Instead, wipe them off with a damp cloth or use a mushroom brush for cleaning.35 In addition to the healthy sauté recipe above, you can add mushrooms to virtually any savory dish you're cooking.
+Dried shiitakes, in particular, are excellent for adding robust flavor to soup stocks.36